Guangshen Expressway: Construction background

-The whole Guangshen Expressway project cost a total of 1.34 billion dollars and 704 million yuan (including Huanggang port construction, and checkpoints construction of Shenzhen SEZ and construction period interest).
-The Hong Kong Hopewell Ltd. and China Development (Highway) limited provides registered funds of 90 million dollars and also provides shareholders loan 450 million dollars.
+The whole Guangshen Expressway project cost a total of $1.34 billion and 704 million yuan (including Huanggang port construction, and checkpoints construction of Shenzhen SEZ and construction period interest).
+The Hong Kong Hopewell Ltd and China Development (Highway) limited provides registered funds of 90 million dollars and also provides shareholders loan 450 million dollars.
 The Hong Kong Hopewell Ltd. and China Development (Highway) limited are the primary borrower of this mortgage and loaned to the Guangzhou-Shenzhen-Zhuhai Highway Limited under equivalent terms.
 The Chinese bank also provided a mortgage for requisitions of 7.04 billion dollars.

 Supporting facilities

 Guangshen Expressway has a full length of 122.8 km, and a speed limit of 120 km/h, and a six lane line design for both direction, street lighting system along Guangzhou, Huocun, Luogang, Xintang, and Machong, Wangniudun, Daojiao, Shigu, Houjie, Taiping, Wudianmei, Changan, Xinqiao, Fuyong, Hezhou, Baoan, Nantou, Futian and the Huanggang Port, and 20 toll stations with the interoperability type overpass;

 Also, the Tongle checkpoints will build near the Nantou toll stations;

 Meanwhile, every Hong Kong bus transporting commute to Hong Kong and Guangzhou must go by Guangshen Expressway.

 There are a great number of rivers and Soft Land in the eastern of the Pearl River Delta.
 In order to improve longitudinal slope and avoid soft ground sinking hidden danger, Viaduct will be adopted at rivers intensive place and thickness of mollisol more than 12 meters.

 The whole viaduct has a length of 45.041 km in total.
 The seven navigable rivers of Dongjiang estuary and soft ground segment bridge have a length of 19.64 km.

 The Guangshen Expressway use China’s road technical as standard, and reference foreign high-speed standard to planning and design, therefore the Guangshan Expressway main technical indicators meet or exceed the requirements of existing domestic standards.